zephyrproject-rtos/hal_atmel/pinconfigs/README.md

-# Atmel SAM pin configurations
+# Atmel SAM/SAM0 pin configurations

 This directory contains a set of files describing valid pin configurations for multiple Atmel Smart Arm MCUs (SAM) devices.
 This configuration files maps a